Cover for Bruce Meyer's Obituary

 He was preceded in death by his father, Roman Meyer, brother Mark, and brother-in-law, Leonard.

 Friends will be received on Thursday from 5-7 p.m. and Friday from 2-4 p.m. and 6-8 p.m. at Cicholski-Zidek Funeral Home, Inc., 1522 Carlisle Street, Natrona Heights 724-224-8688.
-Funeral service will be held on Saturday, please check the funeral home website for details.
-To send an online condolence please visit www.cicholski-zidekfh.com.
+Funeral service will be held on Saturday at 11:00 a.m. in the Harvest Baptist Church, Natrona Heights.
+For your convenience, parking instructions are available at the link below.

 For those that knew and loved him, he leaves behind a void that cannot be filled.